 A sheep farmer can face a huge financial loss if any of his flock are attacked or killed, as the sheep represent a large part of his investment.
 Sheep worrying describes dogs that chase the sheep around or run after them or even an attack on the animals.
 It’s worse if the attack is on pregnant ewes or young lambs.
 There is also the danger from dog faeces left on the grass where the sheep graze, causing diseases that can affect unborn lambs and kill sheep.
 Sheep worrying is classed as a criminal offence and is taken very seriously by the Prosecution Service.
 Owners of dogs who do worry sheep could face imprisonment or large fines.

 When walking your dog in any rural location, we advise that responsible dog owners adhere to the following:

 - Make sure your dog is under control at all times when around livestock

 - Be more aware during the lambing season and ensure your dog is on a lead at these times

 - If you are not confident your dog is good around people or animals, keep them on their lead and stay safe

 - Remember that farmers move their livestock around from field to field

-- If a landowner is fearful for their livestock and has the need to protect his animals – he is covered by law to shoot a dog which they judge to be worrying their sheep.
-If this course of action is taken, the Police must be informed within a 48 hour period.
+- If a landowner is fearful for their livestock and has the need to protect his animals – he is covered by the law to shoot a dog which they judge to be worrying their sheep.
+If this course of action is taken, the Police must be informed within 48 hours.